 To create and manage cookie categories, go to Customers → Cookie Consent → Cookie Groups.
 Here, you access a grid where you can classify cookies into different groups.
 The grid includes the following columns:

 - Is Enabled;

 The grid supports filtering and sorting and allows deleting groups in bulk.
-If you need to do some modifications in the cookie group information, you should click “Edit” in the Action column.
+If you need to make some modifications in the cookie group information, you should click “Edit” in the Action column.
 To create a new cookies category, click on the “Add New Group” button.

 You can manage all cookies on a separate grid that gathers the following details: a unique ID assigned to each cookie, cookie name, a category where a cookie is included, and description.
 The Cookies grid also allows applying filters and sorting to the columns, use mass action to delete selected cookies, as well as edit them from the Action column.

 The Cookie Consent extension allows adding new cookies right from the grid page.
-When configuring new cookie, you should specify its name and description and link it to one of the groups you have created before.
+When configuring a new cookie, you should specify its name and description and link it to one of the groups you have created before.

-You can view and manage customer cookie consents on the dedicated grid located under Customers → Cookie Consent → Cookie Consents.
+You can view and manage customer cookie consents on a dedicated grid located under Customers → Cookie Consent → Cookie Consents.
 The grid gathers the data on customers who accepted the cookies policy and shows a customer’s ID, name, and email.
 Here, you can also see websites and IP addresses as well as consent type (notification or confirmation cookie bar consent), the date and time of cookies approval, and status.

-In the next settings tab, you can configure necessary options to create a custom design of your cookies policy bar.
-Here, you select the position of the bar (top or bottom of the page) and select colors for background, buttons and text on them, text of the notification, and links.
+In the next settings tab, you can configure the necessary options to create a custom design of your cookies policy bar.
+Here, you select the position of the bar (top or bottom of the page) and select colors for background, buttons and text on them, the text of the notification, and links.